tenzir/tenzir/web/docs/tql2/operators/to_splunk.md

 ### `max_content_length = int (optional)`

-The maximum size of the message body in bytes.
+The maximum size of the message uncompressed body in bytes.
 A message may consist of multiple events.
 If a single event is larger than this limit, it is dropped and a warning is emitted.

 This corresponds with Splunk's